jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-11-21-quick-test-to-wrap-python-in-r/index.md

 I use Python 2.7 and the boto library can be installed easily using [pip](https://pip.readthedocs.org/en/stable/quickstart/) by executing `pip install boto`.

+## Package Layout for R and Python Files

 Using RStudio, it is not that complicated to develop a package. (see [R packages](https://r-pkgs.org/) by Hadley Wickham) Even the folder structure and necessary files are generated if the project type is selected as *R Package*.
 R script files should locate in the **R** folder while Python scripts should be in **inst/python**.

 In the package, the s3-related R functions exists in **R/s3utils.R** while the corresponding python scripts are in **inst/python** - all Python functions are in **inst/python/s3helper.py**.
 As the Python function outputs should be passed to R, a *response* variable is returned for each function and it is converted into JSON string.
 The response variable is a Python list, dictionary or list of dictionaries and thus it is parsed as R vector, list or data frame.

+## Wrapper Functions for Looking Up a Bucket

 An example of the wrapper functions, which looks up a bucket, is shown below.